panoply/spx/readme.md

 ## data-pjax-eval

 Used on resources contained within the `<head>` fragment like styles, scripts or meta tags.
 Use this attribute if you want pjax to evaluate scripts and/or stylesheets.
-This option accepts a `false` value so you can define which scripts to execute on each navigation.
+This option accepts a `false` value so you can define which scripts to execute per navigation.
 By default, pjax will run and evaluate all `<script>` tags it detects for every page visit but will not re-evaluate `<script src="*"></script>` tags.

-> When a `<script>` tag is detected on a pjax navigation and annotated with `data-pjax-eval="false"` then execution will be triggered only once upon but never again after that.
+> When a `<script>` tag is detected on a pjax navigation and annotated with `data-pjax-eval="false"` then execution will be triggered only once but never again after that.

 <details>
 <summary>